Our Soy Sourcing & Deforestation Policy

 Rising demand for soy, a significant protein source, has led to conversion of natural forests into plantations in some regions.
 This type of farmland expansion contributes to the loss of carbon-absorbing trees which increases greenhouse gas emissions, upsets biodiversity, and on occasion dislodges native communities.

 More than 70 percent of the world’s soy is grown in the U.S., Argentina and Brazil.
-In Brazil, one of largest soy producing countries, its cultivation threatened to become a major driver of clearance of the Amazonian rainforest about a decade ago.
-Mars’ focus is on this region, where highly sensitive forest areas have been historically felled for agriculture and cattle ranching.
+Our initial focus is on Brazil, where highly sensitive forest areas have been historically felled for agriculture and cattle ranching.

 In 2006, Greenpeace led a campaign that resulted in the five largest soy traders agreeing to a moratorium on buying soy from newly deforested areas of the Amazon Biome.
 The Soy Moratorium was recently renewed to May 2016.
 By that time farmers are expected to comply with the Brazil Forest Code, the Brazilian law that regulates forest protection.